fsiddiqui2/Connect4MiniMax/README.md

 # Connect4MiniMax
-An unfinished personal project to get practice with implementing the minimax algorithm
+An personal project to learn about Flask, ReactJS, and the minimax algorithm.
+I plan on implementing deep reinforcement learning as well.